TEX BENEKE AND THE GLENN MILLER ORCHESTRA

 Tex Beneke and his Orchestra became arguably the most successful of the postwar big bands during a period where singers and ballads became more popular on records and radio whereas bands and jazz were less economical to organize and operate.
 At end of 1948 economics required the elimination of the large string section.
 By 1950 there was a resurgence of bands that imitated the so-called "Glenn Miller clarinet-lead style" of orchestrations that Miller had used circa-1939.
 This put pressure on the more progressive and creative Beneke to compete.
 The irony was that Glenn Miller would have continued to evolve and the Beneke band was his legitimate successor.
 Disagreements between Beneke and Haynes about style and direction led to a breakup and in December 1950, the Miller Estate and Tex Beneke parted ways.

-The GMA Tex Beneke Catalog details the 1946-1950 recording, radio and personal appearance schedule, including personnel listings and tunes performed, trade-press articles, etc., and includes an index containing the Tex Beneke Music Library, summary of recording sessions, broadcasts, personal appearances, issued recordings and recordings preserved by the GMA.
+The Glenn Miller Collections Tex Beneke Resource details the 1946-1950 recording, radio and personal appearance schedule, including personnel listings and tunes performed, trade-press articles, etc., and includes an index containing the Tex Beneke Music Library, summary of recording sessions, broadcasts, personal appearances, issued recordings and recordings preserved by the GMC.

 Thank you to contributors Adrian Daff, John Hesterman, Michael Highton, J. E. Knox, Stephen Kramer, Karl Pearson, Ed Polic, Christopher Popa, Rob Ronzello and Dave Smith for documentation, exhibits and recordings, and to Sony Legacy and the Library of Congress for their support and assistance.

-Thank you to Edward Burke, Richard C. March and Garry Stevens (Tex Beneke's lead vocalist) (all deceased) or their Collections preserved by the GMA, and Harry Mackenzie (deceased) for his research.
+Thank you to Edward Burke, Richard C. March and Garry Stevens (Tex Beneke's lead vocalist) (all deceased) or their Collections preserved by the GMC, and the late Harry Mackenzie for his research.